nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-VolunSync is a **desktop app for keeping track of volunteers and volunteering events, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+VolunSync is a desktop app for **Non-Governmental Organisations** that require keeping track of volunteers and volunteering events, optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, VolunSync can get your event and personnel management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}